rydmike/adaptive_theme_demo/README.md

   }
 ```

-With the above `ChipThemeData` and `SwitchThemeData` defined we get theses style on **Chips** and **Switches**:
+With the above `ChipThemeData` and `SwitchThemeData` defined, we get these styles on **Chips** and **Switches**:

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/Chip_Switch.gif" alt="Chips and Switch theme" />

 ### Navigation Bar Theme

-Don’t be afraid to tweak the Material Navigation bar, you can for example make it less tall and use a more distinct selected option color than the default one
+Don’t be afraid to tweak the Material Navigation bar.
+For example, make it less tall and use a more distinct selected color than the default one.

-We want a navigation bar that is slightly transparent and with more distinct and clear selection indication.
-Also, the default height 80dp wastes vertical space, so we make it less tall.
+Here we make a navigation bar that is slightly transparent and with more distinct and clear selection indication.
+The default height 80 dp wastes vertical space, so we make it less tall.
 The default background in light mode is also a bit too dark, we make it a bit lighter in light mode.

 ```dart
       // 16) NavigationBar